Please feel free to comment on my review.

 There are also live-action movies of ‘Peter Pan’, which include the 1991 film ‘Hook’ by director Steven Spielberg with Robin Williams and the 2003 ‘Peter Pan’ film with Jason Isaacs and Jeremy Sumpter.
 My parents and I also saw a theatre production of ‘Peter Pan’ when on holiday in York, August 2011.

 In the Disney film, the three Darling children, Wendy, John and Michael dream of having adventures in Never Land and believe in Peter Pan.
-When their parents leave the house, Peter Pan with Tinker Bell come to Wendy in the night.
+When their parents leave their home, Peter Pan and Tinker Bell come to Wendy in the night.
 Wendy and her two brothers join Peter and fly over to Never Land.

 The setting of the Peter Pan story is circa 1900.
-It was fun to see how the film starts in London at the Darlings house, before the children fly off with Peter Pan to Never Land.
-My memories of seeing the film as a kid were hazy compared to how I see the film today.
-But it is gripping fun to watch anyway.
+It was fun to see how the film starts in London at the Darlings house before the children fly off with Peter Pan to Never Land.
+My memories of seeing the film as a kid are hazy compared to how I see it today.
+But it’s still gripping fun to watch anyway.

-In the Darlings’ house in London, I assumed George Darling the father and Captain Hook were similar in terms of voice and mannerisms.
-This turned out to be the case, as Hans Conried voiced both George Darling and Hook in the film, something that’ll get repeated by Jason Isaacs in the 2003 film.
+In watching the movie again and again, I assumed George Darling the father and Captain Hook were similar in terms of voice and mannerisms.
+This turned out to be the case as Hans Conried voiced both George Darling and Hook in the film, something that would get repeated by Jason Isaacs in the 2003 film.

 I love Nana the dog in this ‘Disney’ movie of ‘Peter Pan’.
 I found it funny and felt sorry for Nana when she kept putting the alphabetical building blocks back up and they kept getting knocked over by George Darling.
 It was funny when everyone was concerned for ‘poor Nana’ and not George Darling.

-John and Michael are easily likeable in their enthusiasm to join Peter with Wendy to Never Land.
-John sounds bright and willing to take on the lead, while Michael is boyish in a sweet, charming way.
-Michael brings his teddy bear which was fun to watch, since the bear also seemed to be a character.
+John and Michael are easily likeable in their enthusiasm to join Peter and Wendy to Never Land.
+John sounds bright and willing to take on the lead whilst Michael is boyish in a sweet, charming way.
+Michael brings his teddy bear which was fun to see, since the bear also seemed to be a character. 😀

 Captain Hook is brilliant in this ‘Disney’ movie of Peter Pan.
-He can be funny and threatening at the same time, especially with his obsession of Peter Pan getting the better of him.
-I especially enjoyed the double act between Hook and his first mate, Mr. Smee, as their comedy works well in the movie.
+He can be funny and threatening at the same time, especially with his obsession for Peter Pan getting the better of him.
+I especially enjoyed the double act between Hook and his first mate Mr. Smee as their comedy works well in the movie.

 There are plenty of hilarious moments with Hook and Smee in the film.
 These include Hook shooting a pirate in song.
 I imagine Hook would be a good judge on ‘The X-Factor’. 😀 It was funny when Smee shaved a seagull’s tail-feathers instead of Hook.
 No animals were harmed in the movie’s making. 😀

-One of my Dad’s favourite moments (and mine) in the film is when Captain Hook throws an unfortunate Mr. Starkey overboard from the pirate ship, giving him a splash.
+One of my Dad’s favourite moments (and mine) in the film is when Captain Hook throws an unfortunate Mr. Starkey overboard from the pirate ship, giving him a splash!
 The lines Hook gives are memorable and hilarious.
 “So you want a splash, Mr. Starkey?
-I’ll give you a splash!” is very amusing.
+I’LL GIVE YOU SPLASH!!!” is very amusing.

 The Lost Boys featured in the Disney film are Peter’s right-hand boys, dressed up as various animals.
-They can be remembered by their names including Slightly (dressed as a fox); Cubby (dressed as a bear); Nibs (dressed as a rabbit); Tootles (dressed as a skunk) and the Twins (dressed up as racoons).
+They can be remembered by their names including Slightly (dressed up as a fox); Cubby (dressed up as a bear); Nibs (dressed up as a rabbit); Tootles (dressed up as a skunk) and the Twins (dressed up as racoons).

 But of course, the special character in this ‘Peter Pan’ movie is Tinker Bell.
 Tinker Bell is a hot-headed fairy with pixie dust and Peter’s closest friend.
 But Tinker Bell becomes jealous when Wendy and her brothers join Peter.
 Tinker Bell tries to get the Lost Boys shoot the ‘Wendy Bird’ down from the sky.